unity-game-framework/organization/docs/install-packages.md

 Open and edit file to add information for required registry.

-Example of `manifest.json` file with zero dependencies and _Unity Game Framework_ registry:
+Example of `manifest.json` file with no dependencies and _Unity Game Framework_ registry:

 ```json
 {